k66chen/k66chen.github.io/projects/skyfish/README.md

+## SKYFISH
-# PHASER TACTICS RPG
+### PHASER TACTICS RPG
 This is a grid turn based RPG made in phaser (WIP).
 Inspired by games such as Final Fantasy Tactics, Disgaea, Fire Emblem.

-Made with Phaser, assets are placeholder for now.
+Made with Phaser, assets are placeholder for now will self-draw later

 ==TODO==